Full list of Governors and their responsibilities are downloadable below...

 As a recently retired Public Servant, having worked for Natural England and its predecessor bodies for over 30 years, I have experience of contract management, recruitment and staff development.
 A common theme during my career was delivery of good governance through support of both the non-executive Board and Audit and Risk Assurance Committee.

-Working with the Head, other governors and staff we have a new Vision ‘ We have faith in God, ourselves and everyone around us’ to use as a foundation for all children’s learning and spiritual development while at Castor Church of England Primary School.
+Working with the Head, other governors and staff we have a Vision ‘ We have faith in God, ourselves and everyone around us’ to use as a foundation for all children’s learning and spiritual development while at Castor Church of England Primary School.

 Mrs Bridget Spencer - Foundation Governor